 This puts everyone in the stance of wondering if they will be on the business end of SEC artillery.
 One lawyer recently described being in the SEC’s crosshairs “like living in hell without dying.”

-So to recap: Commissioners give off-cuff warnings when publicly asked, staff won’t say anything that could be construed as helpful and insiders direly warn of forthcoming bombardments and “sweeps.”
-The only people who benefit here are consultants, presumably with personal relationships on the SEC’s enforcement staff, who are available at the right price for “guidance.”
+So to recap: Commissioners give off-cuff warnings.
+Staff won’t say anything publicly that would assist, and insiders direly warn of forthcoming “sweeps.”
+The only people who benefit here are consultants, presumably with personal relationships on the SEC’s enforcement staff, who can “consult” for the right price.

-But this does little for innovators and lawyers begging for road maps to keep clients from becoming collateral damage instead of participants in a technological explosion about to reinvent 21st-century life.
+But this does little for innovators and lawyers trying to keep clients from becoming casualties instead of participants in a nascent technology revolution.

 Bitcoin, the basis for ICO, is not going away.
-It will continue to integrate into our everyday financial transactions and everyday activities.
-As it does, ICO will continue attracting companies involved in blockchain technology.
+It will continue to integrate into our everyday financial transactions and activities.
+As it does, ICO will keep attracting companies involved in blockchain.
 Congress and the SEC should provide a path for SEC-compliant ICOs that will benefit the American economy and mankind.
 (Update, the SEC qualified its first Reg A+ token sale in July 2019.)

 Congress should direct the SEC to implement the following fixes for ICO companies seeking compliance: